Full abstracts and co-authors will be available in early-October after abstracts are accepted and published on the Fall Meeting website.

 H52C.
 Modeling the Critical Zone: Integrating Processes and Data across Disciplines and Scales I

-Li Li1, Pamela L Sullivan2, Thomas Meixner3, Harihar Rajaram4 and Thomas Meixner3, (1)Pennsylvania State University Main Campus, Department of Civil and Environmental Engineering, University Park, PA, United States(2)Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, United States(3)University of Arizona, Hydrology and Atmospheric Sciences, Tucson, AZ, United States(4)Johns Hopkins University, Baltimore, United States
+Li Li1, Pamela L Sullivan2, Thomas Meixner3, Harihar Rajaram4 and Thomas Meixner3, (1)Pennsylvania State University Main Campus, Department of Civil and Environmental Engineering, University Park, PA, United States(2)Oregon State University, College of Earth, Ocean, and Atmospheric Science, Corvallis, OR, United States(3)University of Arizona, Hydrology and Atmospheric Sciences, Tucson, AZ, United States(4)Johns Hopkins University, Baltimore, United States

 H52D.
 Regional to Global Surface Water Storage and Runoff: Remote Sensing, In Situ Data, and Modeling I